-All late applications must also be submitted with an additional non-refundable $150 late application processing fee.
+All late applications must also be submitted with a non-refundable $150 late application processing fee.
 This is an additional fee, and it is not applied toward the cost of the program.

 Once a student has been accepted, an invoice will be emailed to the student along with the post-acceptance documents that the student must complete.

 Invoices will be sent via email directly to students (or home institutions for Direct Bill affiliates) upon acceptance.
-Students are encouraged to pay their fees promptly and may make a payment at any time prior to the deadline by using the payment feature on the website.
+Students are encouraged to pay their fees promptly and may also avail of EZC's Payment Plan Options.

 Any remaining balance after the above mentioned deadlines will be subject to a $50 late fee for every week the payment is delayed.
 Students who have not satisfied payment requirements timely and in full may be dismissed from the program, and EZC will not be responsible for any purchases or financial commitments made by the student (airline tickets, etc.).
 EZC may refer any account having an outstanding, unpaid balance to a collection agency or attorney for collection.
 This action may affect the student’s credit rating and/or that of the cosigner, and may result in additional collection, legal and administrative fees.

 In the event that the student fails to make payments and EZC must resort to legal process to recover unpaid, overdue sums of money, EZC will hold the delinquent student and cosigner liable for EZC’s costs of collection including attorney’s fees.